Raymond Kévorkian

-Raymond Haroutioun Kévorkian (born February 22, 1953) is a French Armenian historian.
+Raymond Haroutiun Kévorkian (born February 22, 1953) is a French Armenian historian.
 He is a Foreign Member of Armenian National Academy of Sciences.
 Kevorkian has a PhD in history (1980), and is a professor.

 Biography

-Kevorkian finished the University of Paris VIII: Vincennes - Saint-Denis, where he teaches and serves as Research director at the French Institute of Geopolitics (Institut Français de Géopolitique).
-Kevorkian is the director of Nubarian Library, Paris.
+Kévorkian finished the University of Paris VIII: Vincennes - Saint-Denis, where he teaches and serves as Research director at the French Institute of Geopolitics (Institut Français de Géopolitique).
+From 1986 to 2012, Kévorkian was the director of Nubarian Library, Paris.
 He is the editor of d'Histoire arménienne contemporaine journal.

-Kevorkian is the author of The Armenian Genocide: A Complete History, "an exhaustive and authoritative account of the origins, events, and consequences of the Armenian Genocide".
+Kévorkian is the author of The Armenian Genocide: A Complete History, "an exhaustive and authoritative account of the origins, events, and consequences of the Armenian Genocide".
 It was originally published in French in 2006.
 The book is the first to make extensive use of the archives of the Nubarian Library.

-In 2010, Kevorkian received the Presidential Award from Armenian President Serge Sarkisian in recognition of his enormous contributions as a scholar.
+In 2010, Kévorkian received the Presidential Award from Armenian President Serge Sarkisian in recognition of his contributions as a scholar.
 He is a member of Société de Géographie and a board member of International Association for Armenian Studies.

 In 2015, he received the French Legion of Honor.

+He played a key role curating the Mardigian Museum of Armenian Art and Culture, which reopened in 2022 in Jerusalem.